Stephenson's Rocket: Subsequent designs

-The locomotive still exists, though it has not been operated since becoming a museum exhibit.
-It was displayed at the Science Museum for 150 years, although in a form much modified from its state at the Rainhill Trials.
-In 2018, it was displayed first in Newcastle and then in Manchester at the Science and Industry Museum from 25 September 2018 to 8 September 2019.
-From 2019, it has been displayed at the National Railway Museum, York.

 Replicas

 In 1923, Buster Keaton had a functioning replica built for the film Our Hospitality.
 Two years later, the replica was used again in the Al St. John film, The Iron Mule, directed by Keaton's mentor, Roscoe "Fatty" Arbuckle.
 The subsequent whereabouts of the replica are unknown.
 There are, however, at least two other replicas of Rocket in the US, both built by Robert Stephenson and Hawthorns in 1929; one is at the Henry Ford Museum in the Metro Detroit suburb of Dearborn, Michigan, the other at the Museum of Science and Industry, Chicago.

 The earliest full-size replica of Rocket seems to have been one depicted on a London and North Western Railway postcard (therefore pre-1923).

-A cut-away static replica (see photo above) was built in 1935 and displayed for many years next to the original at London's Science Museum.
+A cut-away static replica was built in 1935 and displayed for many years next to the original at London's Science Museum.

 In 1979, a further, working replica Rocket was built by Locomotion Enterprises in the Springwell workshops at the Bowes Railway for the 150th anniversary celebrations.
 It first worked in public on a short length of track in front of the Albert Memorial in Kensington Gardens from 25 August to 2 September 1979, before going to Newcastle on 9 September, York on 16 October and running the measured mile, between Lea Green and Rainhill, on the last two days at the Rocket 150 celebrations from 24 to 26 May 1980.
 It has a shorter chimney than the original to clear the bridge at Rainhill: successive additions of ballast and heavier rail have raised the track, leaving less headroom than in the 19th century.
 As of 2022, both of these replicas were based at the National Railway Museum, York, with the original Rocket.